simonefalvo/wlcount/README.md

 22890 :  reduce complete!
 22892 :  reduce complete!
 ```
-The number on the left side is the PID of the worker executing the task.
+the number on the left side is the PID of the worker executing the task.

 ## Authors

 * **Simone Falvo**